Knee Anatomy & Function

 Cartilage also serves as a shock absorber, cushioning the bones from the forces between them.
 Finally, a soft tissue called synovium lines the joint and produces a lubricating fluid that reduces friction and wear.

 There is no known medicine or therapy that will heal or fix a torn meniscus.
 It is a mechanical problem that often requires a mechanical solution.

-All these factors play a role in deciding whether a tear can be repaired or must be excised.
+This typically means you will need either a partial excision (removal) or repair of the tear.
+Excision versus repair is often decided at the time of arthroscopic surgery and will depend upon several factors.
+The patient’s age, the age of the tear, the size and location, as well as the patient’s activity level all play a role in deciding whether a tear can be repaired or must be excised.
 In general, due to the essential role of the meniscus in protecting the knee from early arthritis, repair when possible, is always preferable to removal.
-Only tears in the outermost regions of the knee can be repaired.

 Knee arthroscopy is one of the most commonly performed surgical procedures.
-During the procedure a miniature camera is inserted through a small incision.
+In it, a miniature camera is inserted through a small incision.
 This provides a clear view of the inside of the knee.
-Your Wisconsin Bone & Joint orthopedic surgeon then inserts miniature surgical instruments through other small incisions to trim or repair the tear.
+Your orthopaedic surgeon inserts miniature surgical instruments through other small incisions to trim or repair the tear.

 In this procedure, the damaged meniscal tissue is trimmed away.

 Some meniscal tears can be repaired by suturing (stitching) the torn pieces together.
 Whether a tear can be successfully treated with repair depends upon the type of tear, as well as the overall condition of the injured meniscus.

 Because the meniscus must heal back together, recovery time for a repair is much longer than from a meniscectomy.